Via Carpathia

-Via Carpathia (also Via Carpatia) is a planned transnational highway network connecting Klaipėda in Lithuania with Thessaloniki in Greece.
+Via Carpathia (also Via Carpatia) is a under construction transnational highway network connecting Klaipėda in Lithuania with Thessaloniki in Greece.
 It is currently planned to open in 2025.
+The route largely runs through the Carpathian Mountains, hence its name.

 The Polish part of Via Carpatia has been named in 2021 after late President Lech Kaczyński.

 History

 The route was initially agreed upon in 2006 by Lithuania, Poland, Slovakia and Hungary.
-In 2010, this group was joined by Romania, Bulgaria and Greece who signed the so called Łańcut Declaration.
+In 2010, this group was joined by Romania, Bulgaria and Greece who signed the so-called Łańcut Declaration.

 On 22 June 2017, Poland and Ukraine signed a cooperation agreement for the construction of the road.
 Signatories indicated the road could be part of the Trans-European Transport Network (TEN-T).

 Construction commenced in individual sections along the road with the entire road expected to open in 2025.

 The sections known to be under construction or completed are: